AdobeDocs/workfront.en/help/classic/administration-and-setup/set-up-workfront/organizational-setup/create-and-edit-companies.md

 ## About sharing objects with companies

-Certain permissions are available to users who are associated with a company, as explained in the section [Benefits of adding users to a company](#benefits) in the article [Create and edit companies](#).
+Certain permissions are available to users who are associated with a company, as explained in the section [Benefits of adding users to a company](#benefits-of-adding-users-to-a-company) in the article [Create and edit companies](#).
 In addition to these permissions, you can allow users permissions to view, contribute, or edit objects in Workfront by sharing the object with their company.

 Rather than sharing an object with one individual user at a time, you can share it with their entire company.
 Each user in the company has the same permissions on that object.

 For more information about sharing objects, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

-## Group administrators and companies
+## Group administrators and companies {#group-administrators-and-companies}

 When a Workfront administrator assigns a group to a company, the group administrators for the group gain Manage access to the company in Setup.
 This includes access to the Companies page in Setup, where they can see and manage the company associated with their group.